- Can’t find the item you need at ILE? You can request it on ILL and we will get it for you from another library

 If your interlibrary-loan request involves making a copy of an item, for example a book chapter or a journal article, you will need to agree to the copyright declaration form.
 This is in accordance with UK copyright law and the University's rules and regulations that govern the use of library and IT resources.

-For further information on copyright please see the ILS web pages on copyright.
+For further information on copyright please see the ILE web pages on copyright.